-10.1.2 Programming Menu -> Configure -> System -> Additional
+10.1.2 Setting up OneRing Card

-Cards -> Onering
+Programming Menu -> Configure -> System -> Additional Cards -> Onering

 This function allows to configure all the necessary parameters for the correct functionality of the OlyNet system.
 In order to have this functionality, it is necessary to have installed in the panel an OneRing additional card, and the panel is connected into a ring with other TeledataONE or Olympia panels.